Graham-72/feed_import/README.txt

     HTML    - converts HTML document to xml and then is imported like a normal xml file.
     CSV     - loads content line by line and imports it.
+    JSON    - converts json to xml before importing it.

 ------------------------------
 How Feed Import works